-- placement on homebound instruction - senior visits to colleges or armed services appointments with written documentation from a registrar or recruiter (one day per semester or two days per school year only), - Overnight suspension, provided that a parent or guardian returns to school with the student the next morning.
-Note: Students on overnight suspension will be counted as an unexcused absence until a parent/guardian meets with an assistant principal.
+- placement on homebound instruction - senior visits to colleges or armed services appointments with written documentation from a registrar or recruiter (one day per semester or two days per school year only),

 Days spent in In-School Detention (ISD) and/or will not count as absences from class.
 An out-of-school suspension, however, will count against one's attendance from class.